 He and Barbara are traveling around NZ in a rented motorhome with their middle daughter Ellen and her husband and, of course, whenever they stop for much more than fuel, Marty hops on his bike for a few K’s (that’s kilometers).
 He’d ridden the 15 miles from their campground to our house on the off-chance we’d be around, knowing we were in NZ but had only managed to get our address, not our phone number.
 Unfortunately, we already had our Easter weekend trip planned and had reservations at “backpackers” for the next 3 nights, so were committed to going ahead with it, but not before stopping by the “caravan park” where they were staying and had a good chat with them all.

 This trip was the 1st chance we’d had to get very far away from Takaka, so decided to go west to see the other coast.
 We only had one particular site in mind…Punakakai…where there is a local geological feature they call Pancake Rocks (see photos).
 Other than that, the trip was pretty much planned using darts and a map.
 The west coast of NZ is known for its rain, rugged coastline and the independent streak of its residents.
-One sign outside Westport said, “Want England, visit Christchurch.
-Want New Zealand, visit Westport.”
+One sign outside ant

 As I guess should be expect from an older car, the Subaru developed a growl in the rear end, which was diagnosed as a wheel bearing being returned to dust, so we decided to abort some of the side trips and go for the most direct way home.
 Short story: we made it, got the car fixed back in Takaka, increasing our vehicle investment to $2900.

 Wouldn’t you know my one regret related to this trip also had to do with a car?
-While we were wandering around in Westport, we saw a beautiful, 1960’s, bright orange Morris Mini, which I’m sure you all will recognize as the forerunner of the new, copycat, Mini-Cooper.
-Morris’ are the real deal, and this one was a bargain, but before I was able to talk myself into it, we were gone and I hadn’t written down the contact phone.
+While we were wandering around in and this one was a bargain, but before I was able to talk myself into it, we were gone and I hadn’t written down the contact phone.
 Sigh!
-The photo is a reminder for the Mini-deprived reading this.
+The photo is a reminder for the

 Being Easter, the only thing open in Greymouth, strangely enough, was a jade shop.
 Another coincidence!
 It was Chris’ birthday and she had decided (long ago, apparently) that she would get a piece of jade jewelry while in NZ, which she did.
 It’s green.
 She browsed, I drank coffee.
 (See photo.
 The jade, not me drinking.)